I received an email from Exodus, asking me to provide my 12-word secret recovery phrase/password

 Exodus will never ask any of our customers to provide their passwords, private keys, or 12-word secret recovery phrase, no matter the situation.
 Any email that you receive asking for such information is meant to trick you into thinking that it is coming from us to steal your funds.

 If you receive such an email, claiming to be from Exodus, please let us know by emailing us at [email protected].
 We take scams and phishing attempts extremely seriously and deeply appreciate any community reporting on attempts to harm our customers.

 What should I do if I receive a phishing email?

-If you receive a phishing email to your inbox, here are a few actions you can take:
+If you receive a phishing email in your inbox, here are a few actions you can take:

 - Delete it immediately to prevent yourself from accidentally opening the message in the future.

 - Never click links that appear in the message.
 Links embedded within phishing messages direct you to fake or fraudulent websites that trick you into entering private information.

 - Do not reply to the sender.
 Ignore any requests the sender may solicit, and do not call phone numbers provided in the message.